aydans-engnr/MLE-Project-Text-Classification/README.md

     - *nbayes_pipeline.joblib*

   - 📁**data**\
-    The Amazon Product Reviews dataset from Kaggle and our cleaned version are stored in this folder.
+    The edited Amazon Product Reviews dataset from Kaggle and our cleaned version are stored in this folder.
     - *reviews.csv*
     - *cleaned_dataset.csv*